MicrosoftDocs/win32/desktop-src/Fax/-mfax-wm-fax-message.md

-﻿---
-Description: 'The fax server sends a WM\_FAX\_MESSAGE message to a window to notify a fax client application when asynchronous events occur within the fax server.' ms.assetid: 'c70dc3e8-2525-44b8-a7e3-0be1af40a8c9'
-title: 'WM\_FAX\_MESSAGE message'
 ---
+Description: The fax server sends a WM\_FAX\_MESSAGE message to a window to notify a fax client application when asynchronous events occur within the fax server. ms.assetid: c70dc3e8-2525-44b8-a7e3-0be1af40a8c9
+title: WM\_FAX\_MESSAGE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # WM\_FAX\_MESSAGE message

 The fax server sends a **WM\_FAX\_MESSAGE** message to a window to notify a fax client application when asynchronous events occur within the fax server.
-The application will receive messages only if it calls the [**FaxInitializeEventQueue**](-mfax-faxinitializeeventqueue.md) function and registers to receive events as notification messages.
+The application will receive messages only if it calls the [**FaxInitializeEventQueue**](/windows/previous-versions/Winfax/nc-winfax-pfaxinitializeeventqueue?branch=master) function and registers to receive events as notification messages.

 The message definition provided here is for explanation only; it is not present in any standard header file.